Know the facts to give the best care possible.

 While several theories about animal grass consumption exist, veterinarians have no proven answers.
 However, research indicates an amazing possibility: Animals may just like to eat grass.
 So don't panic if your dog nibbles at the lawn from time to time.
 If the nibbling turns into a daily feast, talk to your veterinarian.

 No way.
 Forget you ever heard this one.
-Other than giving your dog the impression you're a gourmet Italian chef, putting garlic on its food won't do much.
+Other than giving your dog the impression you're a gourmet Italian chef, putting garlic on his food won't do much.
 Restrict your garlic to your world-famous spaghetti sauce.
 Your dog will never miss it.